BEST HAIR TRENDS

 BOBS & SIDE SWEPT BANGS

-A short bob haircut with long bangs that are swept over from the side is one of the most popular as well as versatile women’s short hair styles for 2015.
+A short bob haircut with long bangs that are swept over from the side is one of the most popular as well as versatile women’s short hair styles right now.

 STYLIST TIP: If your face is heart or triangle shaped, keep your bob at chin length.
 If your face is round or square, go for a bob that is longer than chin length to add length to your face shape.
 A bob hair style can be worn so many different ways-tousled and loosely styled, sleek and smooth, or textured with product for attitude.